bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Initializes and fills a list with the specified value.
+### Initializes and fills a list with the specified value

 -   Use a list comprehension and `range()` to generate a list of length equal to `n`, filled with the desired values.
 -   Omit `val` to use the default value of `0`.

 ```py
 def initialize_list_with_values(n, val = 0):